StephanoH/smart_mirror/README.md

 Fonts used:

-WeatherIcon is a font used to show the current weather as, well, an icon.
-It was created by Erik Flowers, at https://github.com/erikflowers/weather-icons
+Weather Icons is a font used to show the current weather as, well, an icon.
+It was created by Erik Flowers, at https://github.com/erikflowers/weather-iconsw